oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 *Example:*

-A second verification factor is required each time a user signs in.
+A second verification factor is required each time that a user signs in.
 Users can't sign in using just their username and password.

 For more information please visit our documentation for [Administering Oracle Identity Cloud](https://docs.oracle.com/en/cloud/paas/identity-cloud/uaids/enable-multi-factor-authentication-security-oracle-cloud.html).